Bisa Kdei: Personal life

 Bisa Kdei identifies himself as a Christian.
+Bisa Kdei is currently single and has no children.
 He believes every religion has its own leader and with that, he loves and respects everyone regardless of religious differences.
 Bisa Kdei reflected his Christian faith in his Gospel song titled "Give It To Baba".
 On several media platforms, Bisa Kdei has stated, "I give it all to God because he is the reason I am here now."

 It was allegedly reported that Bisa Kdei and Becca were in a secret relationship.
 The two musicians have denied claims by the media.

 Bisa Kdei lost his mother on August 19, 2015, inside Cocoa Clinic.
 The same day he released the music video for his single, "Mansa".

 On March 14, 2018, Bisa Kdei was featured on the cover of WatsUp Magazine.

+Bisa Kdei married his wife whose identity is yet to be known in a private ceremony on 13 January 2024.

 Social media hack

-Bisa Kdei's verified Facebook account with over 574,000 followers as well as his Instagram account was hacked on October 29, 2015.
+Bisa Kdei's verified Facebook account with over 574,000 followers as well as his Instagram account were hacked on October 29, 2015.
 Bisa posted on Twitter confirming the hack and that his media team was working to get it resolved.
 The hackers posted several sexually suggestive videos and pictures on his page.
 His Instagram account was shut down and a new account was created.